Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Subscriber-Agreement.md

 * May be subject to technical limitations; and
 * Is removed from the guild if the subscription expires, is cancelled, or is terminated.

-Additional rules governing Guild Tier subscriptions may be published separately and incorporated into this Agreement by reference.
+Any additional rules governing Guild Tier subscriptions may be published separately and incorporated into this Agreement by reference.

 ---

-## X. Changes to Subscriptions
+## XI.
+Changes to Subscriptions

 Compendium may modify: